OSGeo/gdal/doc/source/programs/index.rst

    gdal_info
    gdal_convert
    gdal_pipeline
+   gdal_external

 .. only:: html

     - :ref:`gdal_info`: Get information on a dataset
     - :ref:`gdal_convert`: Convert a dataset
     - :ref:`gdal_pipeline`: Process a dataset applying several steps
+    - :ref:`gdal_external`: Execute an external program as a step of a pipeline

 Raster commands
 +++++++++++++++